khakhalin/notes/00_words_to_lookup.md

 * Find a review on transformers, before reading primary papers
 * How to tell the receptive field of a neuron in a deep network?
 Do they gradient descend on it?
 * Heuristic search - seems to be a topic in oldschool AI, but isn't it too general?
 Or do they mean something very specific by it?
-* YAML - some standard for keeping stuff that's like XML, but human-readable.
-Who uses it?
-Is it popular? ([wiki](https://en.wikipedia.org/wiki/YAML))
-* JSON - how does it work, why everybody love it, and is it the present or the future? ([wiki](https://en.wikipedia.org/wiki/JSON))
 * ADAM optimizer - what's the difference from othes?
 * Xavier initialization of weights - what's cool about it?
 Also, is it true that variance-scaled init is better? ([claim](https://pcc.cs.byu.edu/2017/10/02/practical-advice-for-building-deep-neural-networks/))
 * Network distillation - why does it even work?
 Not how, but why?